Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 1. If pro-choice advocates are right and abortion is merely harmless surgery, then pro-lifers unnecessarily oppress women and are falsely accusing them of homicide
 2. But if they're wrong and abortion does end the life of a human being, then pro-choice advocates are guilty of defending the killing of millions of human beings

 I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain what the unborn truly are.
-Many skeptics have frequently pointed this out.
+Many skeptics have pointed this out.
 As Greg Koukl writes,

 > If the unborn is not a human person, no justification for abortion is necessary.
 However, if the unborn is a human person, no justification for abortion is adequate.
 >
 > – Greg Koukl, *Precious Unborn Human Persons*

-But as I will try to show, pro-lifers can in fact show the unborn are biological human beings founded on *biological* definitions.
+But as I will try to show, pro-lifers can in fact argue that the unborn are in fact biological human beings, based upon *biological* definitions.
 And they aren't merely a "clump of cells".
-Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood, but I'll first address the skeptics who do not take a position on abortion since they seem to think "we do not really know when life begins."
+Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood.
+I'll first address the skeptics unwilling to take a position on abortion, who think that "we do not really know when life begins."

 **Remark.** Much of the arguments laid forth are summarised from the book *Persuasive Pro-Life* by Trent Horn, and some others are my personal responses to arguments that people shared with me in the past.